 But what is ACT?
 ACT is a modern behavioral psychology.
-ACT uses interventions that apply mindfulness and acceptance processes, helps you gain contact with the present moment, focuses on your development of commitment, creates behavior change processes, and ultimately gives you psychological flexibility (I’ll tell you why you need this below).
+ACT uses interventions that apply mindfulness and acceptance processes, helps you gain contact with the present moment, focuses on your development of commitment, creates behavior change processes, and ultimately gives you psychological flexibility.
+We’ll explain why you need this below.

 There are Six Principles of Acceptance and Commitment Therapy

-- Cognitive defusion- We are not our thoughts.
+- Cognitive Diffusion- We are not our thoughts.

 - Acceptance- I can be with difficult thoughts without struggling with them.
 Accepting means not suffering; it doesn’t mean being walked on or giving up.

 - Contact/Connection with the Present Moment- The present moment is the only time we can take action or be happy.
 This is where skills are developed to help you be here, now.

 - The Observing Self- Development of the part of ourselves that is consistent– this gives us space to see how our thinking and feeling self is transient.

 - Values Clarification- This helps you identify what is most important to you, your deepest desires, and helps build a guide to live by.

 - Committed Action- This is your change maker.
 This is where you set your goals, guided by values, and where you develop tools to address difficult thoughts and feelings which might get in the way of your committed action.
 (Hayes, “The Six Core Processes of ACT”)